To make the web safer, Google says URLs must die

 Can the web exist without internet addresses?
-And if so, how do you navigate to where you need to be?
+And if so, how do you navigate?
 These are some of the controversial questions that Google is asking as it tries to make the World Wide Web a safer place for all netizens.

-While the idea of abandoning web addresses may seem radical for a company that has built its business on indexing the numerous web pages and their unique web addresses in order to rank them whenever a user searches for a specific term, if Google is successful in making the internet a safer, more trustworthy place, users and advertisers may place even greater trust in its search results.
+While the idea of abandoning web addresses may seem radical for a company that has built its business on indexing and ranking web pages whenever a user searches for a specific term, if Google is successful in making the internet a safer, more trustworthy place, users and advertisers may place even greater trust in its search results.

 The problem with URLs is that they’re difficult to understand, and hackers prey on this confusion to launch malicious sites, initiate phishing attacks, disseminate false information, or spread malicious software.
 A recent McAfee report suggests that cyberattacks cost the world $600 billion last year, and the number of attacks are rising.